Happy Valentine's Day! But hey, where is the romance?

-According to the data from BIGinsight, people give 8% less Valentine's cards and take their partners for an evening out 9% less than in 2007.
-On the other hand, we buy more candy, more jewelry, more clothing and give 4% more gift cards for shopping.
+According to the data from BIGinsight, people give 8% fewer Valentine's cards and take their partners for an evening out 9% less than in 2007.
+On the other hand, we buy more candy, more jewellery, more clothing and give 4% more gift cards for shopping.
 Hey, where's the romance gone?

 Less for our partners, more for pets